zarelaky/android-utils/README.md

     some utils for hacking

 ## aimg
-    utility for extrace android image
+    utility for extracting android image